SNMPv3 tab

 You are strongly advised to use a specific key.

-Sending traps to hosts consists of 2 parts, with the list of hosts on the left and details of a selected host on the right.
+Sending traps to hosts takes place in two parts, with the list of hosts on the left, and details on a selected host on the right.

 List of SNMP servers